RTAKA808/searchLib/README.md

 nodeJS
 HTML
 CSS
+bootstrap
+mongodb
+mongoose
+apollo-server
+jwt-decode
+jsonwebtoken
+bcrypt
+express
+graphql
 NPM
 Vite
 React
 react-router-dom
-react-tilt
-ThreeJS/ThreeFiber/Drei
-maath

 ## Usage
-When the user loads the application,  they are met with the about me page and can see 4 buttons for navigation.
-The user can click on any of the buttons to render that particular section in screen.
-The user is given a clue to scroll down with the floating arrow to see the content.
-On the profile page, there are project cards where there are links to the live project(if deployed) and the github repository.
-On the resume page, there is a form for contact that the user can fill out, and they are prompted if they do not enter all requisite fields.
-On the resume page, there are bubbles that are clickable, with a text box describing the modalities I have experience in rendering beneath them.
-In the footer all icons are clickable and go to the associated links.
+When the user loads the application,  they are met with a search bar to search for books and a link to sign-in and sign-up.
+Once the user is registered in the database, the user can then search for book and save them to their account.
+The user can then see all the books they saved via the 'see your books' link in the upper right.

 ## license
 See repository for licensing information